 Trim and cut all of your chicken and other meats and put them into a marinade if needed for the recipe.
 You can even cook and shred it ahead of time (like this Slow Cooker Buffalo Chicken) to use in other recipes during the week.

-It’s just as easy to quickly make a marinade or dressing than it is to drive to the store and pick one up.
+It’s just as easy to quickly make a marinade and dressing as it is to drive to the store and pick one up.
 Plus, when you make it at home, you know what’s in it.
 These can be made ahead of time and stored in the refrigerator all week.